WBLQ (AM): WERI

-1999
+WXNI

-In a separate transaction, WERI was sold to Boston University, and the callsign was changed to WXNI on January 4.
-As WXNI It aired a format of news and talk from National Public Radio.
+In 1999, WERI was sold to Boston University, and the callsign was changed to WXNI on January 4.
+As WXNI, it aired a format of news and talk from National Public Radio.
 It was a repeater of WRNI in Providence, and the two stations combined to provide a locally focused NPR member for Rhode Island–the forerunner of what evolved into Rhode Island Public Radio (now The Public's Radio).